Updated 14th April 2022

 There’s no fixed diet plan for reducing insulin resistance.
 Scientists have drawn up some guidelines, but they recognize that a personalized approach is best.

-At ZOE, we run the largest nutritional study in the world, with over 15,000 participants so far.
+At ZOE, we run the largest nutrition study in the world, with over 15,000 participants so far.
 Our results show that everyone responds differently to foods.
 While one person might see a high blood sugar spike after eating a particular food, another person may have a more moderate response.

 You can take a free quiz to find out more.